meherban-shahg/custom-country-redirect/README.md

    - The current country code will be printed at the bottom of your site's front end for debugging purposes.

 ## Files and Structure
-custom-country-redirect/
+custom-country-redirect
-│
+|
-├── admin/
+├── admin
 │ └── settings-page.php
 │
-├── includes/
+├── includes
 │ ├── geo-detect.php
 │ └── redirect.php
 │